864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 Industry 4.0 promised to revolutionize the way companies produced their products.

-Looking at the above technology, methodologies, and systems which make up Industry 4.0, and the real-world examples and case studies that accompany them, it appears that it has.
+Looking at the above technology, methodologies, and systems that make up Industry 4.0, and the real-world examples and case studies that accompany them, it appears that it has.

 These technologies and systems have interconnected the entire production line, from start to finish, in such a way that massive amounts of data from various sources and departments can now be used by any member or team within a manufacturing facility to communicate and analyze information in a virtual environment and then translate it back into real-world applications.